cern-eos/eos/doc/using/archive.rst

 	   kill <job_uuid>                    : kill transfer
 	   help [--help|-h]                   : display help message

-In order to safely archive an EOS subtree to CASTOR the following steps detailed in this document must be performed.
+In order to safely archive an EOS subtree to tape (CTA) the following steps detailed in this document must be performed.
 Assume we want to archive the EOS subtree rooted at /eos/dir/archive/test.
 First of all, the user needs to make sure that he/she has the necessary permissions to submit archiving commands.
 The permissions check is enforced at directory level by using the **sys.acl** extended attribute